TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 (2) Applications for renewal must include:

-(a) after January 1, 2013, documentation of continuing education hours, including proof of completion of 2.0 CEU 20 contact hours of live CPE or continuing medical education (CME) approved by (ACPE) or ACCME (live programs provided by other continuing education providers may be submitted for review and approval to the board), beyond the required hours in 16.19.4.10 NMAC (as amended), as required by the board; and
+(a) documentation of continuing education hours, including proof of completion of 2.0 CEU 20 contact hours, at least 10 of which will be live CPE or continuing medical education (CME) approved by (ACPE) or ACCME (live programs provided by other continuing education providers may be submitted for review and approval to the board), beyond the required hours in 16.19.4.10 NMAC (as amended), as required by the board; and

-(b) effective January 1, 2015, a pharmacist clinician with a controlled substance registration to prescribe controlled substances listed in schedule II or schedule III shall complete a minimum of 0.2 CEU (two contact hours) per renewal period in the subject area of responsible opioid prescribing practices, and
+(b) a pharmacist clinician with a controlled substance registration to prescribe controlled substances listed in schedule II or schedule III shall complete a minimum of 0.2 CEU (two contact hours) per renewal period in the subject area of responsible opioid prescribing practices, and

 (c) a current protocol of collaborative practice signed by the supervising physician (if prescriptive authority is sought); and